M1g3L14Ka/M1g3L14Ka/README.md

 ### Hey there! 👋

-I'm **Michael** a **Frontend Developer** focused on building high-performance web applications with a distinct visual style.
+I'm **Michael** a **Frontend/Fullstack Developer** focused on building high-performance web applications with a distinct visual style.
 I don't just write code; I craft interactive experiences.

 Complex logic should feel simple to the user.
 I combine the power of **Next.js (App Router)** and **Server Actions** with the fluidity of **Framer Motion** to create interfaces that breathe.